 In the event of a medical emergency, contact your travel health insurance company immediately.
 Hospitals in Taiwan typically require upfront payment with cash or credit card, regardless if you have travel health insurance.
 You should ensure you have accessible funds to cover upfront fees and adequate

-travel health insurance coverage to reimburse you and cover any additional costs.
+travel health insurance.
 Before you depart, check with your insurer about the extent of their coverage in Taiwan.

 Pharmacies are generally well-stocked, but specific medications may be in short supply or unavailable in remote areas.
 Some medications that typically require a prescription can be purchased over the counter, but it is not advisable to take medication without consulting a healthcare practitioner.
 Physicians can only prescribe a maximum of 7 days of medication for acute illnesses so you may need to consult a physician multiple times for longer courses of medication.